miriamheiss/miriam-blog/README.md

-This is a personal blog + R blog + math blog + a lot of other things!
-It's my first website, and I don't really have a schedule for posting.
-I will try to post once a month.
+This is my blog!
+It doesn't really have a theme of posting (Doesn't only post one sort of thing).
+I do not have a posting schedule, but I will try for once a month.
+It has my project for a [class](https://bootcamp.davidkane.info/) that I took this year, among other things.

+Here is the blog: <https://www.miriamheiss.com/>